andrew-candela/crypto-tracker/README.md

 metric and updated it every minute when I gather new metrics.
 Then all the app would have to do to serve a request for metrics is select from that static table to compute the metric ranks.

+#### Load test results

+I tried load testing with [locust.io](https://locust.io/).
+The app managed to hold up to about 5 RPS against the `/metrics` and `/list-metrics` endpoints simultaneously, with DB CPU reaching about 50%.
+I tried cranking it up to 20 RPS, but that's when the app started having trouble.
+Postgres CPU spiked to about 80%, and the lambda function invocations started timing out.

+I think the most effective way to support more requests per second would be to re-materialize a view with all requestable metrics each time I bring in new data.
+Since this data only changes once every 5 minutes, the extra computation is nothing compared to the savings I'd get by not doing it for every request.

+If I do that, I suspect I could serve 20 requests or more per second without increasing any resources.

 ### Collecting metrics more frequently